pasha121/deckhouse/modules/030-cloud-provider-yandex/docs/EXAMPLES.md

 ---
-title: "Cloud provider — Yandex.Cloud: usage"
+title: "Cloud provider — Yandex.Cloud: examples"
 ---

 Below is an example of the Yandex.Cloud cloud provider configuration.